 Battery Modules.
 We supply high-power, energy-dense advanced energy storage modules for the electrical vehicles, industrial, governmental and grid storage applications.
-Our primary product consists of the Flux Power 12 V lithium module but we offer varying chemistries and configurations based on the applications.
+Our primary product consists of the Flux Power 12 V lithium module and individual 3.2 volt cells in various sizes from 40ah to 300ah.
+We offer varying chemistries and configurations based on the applications.
 Our battery modules are designed for our BMS.